Goldbach's weak conjecture

-This version excludes 7 = 2+2+3 because this requires the even prime 2.
+This version excludes 7 = 2+2+3, as 7 requires the even prime 2.
 On odd numbers larger than 7 it is slightly stronger as it also excludes sums like 17 = 2+2+13, which are allowed in the other formulation.
 Helfgott's proof covers both versions of the conjecture.
 Like the other formulation, this one also immediately follows from Goldbach's strong conjecture.